CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby-on-rails.md

 ## Choose rackup application server

+If no configuration is provided, your application will run using [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/). uWSGI's main goal is to run as much as possible in parallel, thus aiming at being faster.

-By default your application will be run using uwsgi.
-If you prefer, you can select another server by setting an environment variable `CC_RACKUP_SERVER=yourserver` where yourserver is one of `puma` or `uwsgi`.
+If you prefer, you can select another server by setting an environment variable `CC_RACKUP_SERVER=yourserver` where yourserver is one of `puma` or `uwsgi`. `puma` is the default application server from rails, and thus one of the most commonly used for ruby deployment.

-If you select puma, you will need to also add it to your dependencies: `bundle add puma`, and commit the resulting changes.
+If you select puma, you will need to also add it to your dependencies: `bundle add puma`, and commit the resulting changes (this is automatic for projects generated using `rails new`).

 ## Configuration secret key production